-Few bodybuilders have had the unique career carved out by Aziz Shavershian, otherwise known as Zyzz, his online handle that was based on the myth of Narcissus.
+Few bodybuilders have had the unique career carved out by Aziz Shavershian.
+Known as “Zyzz”, his nickname was based on the myth of Narcissus.
+But Zyzz was more than just a bodybuilder and his aesthetic approach to bodybuilding helped him build a cult-like following.

 Starting Point

-His foray into bodybuilding quickly became an obsession, and Zyzz became the leader of an Australian bodybuilding movement called Aesthetics.
+His foray into bodybuilding quickly became an obsession, and Zyzz became the leader of an Australian bodybuilding movement called aesthetics.
 His calling card was popularizing a term called “You mirin,” which was a catch phrase of sorts for having women admire his physique as well as a way to encourage his many followers to pursue the same goal.

 Capitalizing on his newfound fame as a bodybuilder, he published Zyzz’s Bodybuilding Bible and was able to successfully market a number of bodybuilding supplements.
-He also started filming “National Road Trip,” an Australian travel show in which various national celebrities would journey around the country and stop off at various famous landmarks.
+He also started filming “National Road Trip,” an Australian travel show in which various national celebrities would travel around the country and stop off at various famous landmarks.

 The show, the book and the products gave him a new level of visibility, and Zyzz was a staple of bodybuilding news sites from around the world.
 He did interviews, built his following and grew his brand, seemingly paving the way for him to become the 21st-century version of Schwarzenegger.